-The FCPA conspiracy allegedly began in or around February 2002 and continued until March 2009.
+The FCPA conspiracy for which the Lindsey Defendants had been convicted began in or around February 2002 and continued until March 2009.
 Beginning in 2002, Lindsey Manufacturing hired Grupo as its sales representative in Mexico.
 Mr. and Mrs. Aguilar, as directors of Grupo, were to assist the company in obtaining business from CFE and served as the intermediaries for payments between Lindsey Manufacturing and CFE.
-The indictment alleges that Grupo was hired because of Mr. Aguilar's close personal relationship with certain government officials, in particular the Sub-Director of Operations and Director of Operations, and others, at CFE during the period in question.
+The indictment alleged that Grupo was hired because of Mr. Aguilar's close personal relationship with certain government officials, in particular the Sub-Director of Operations and Director of Operations, and others, at CFE during the period in question.

-Lindsey Manufacturing agreed to pay Grupo a 30% commission on all contracts obtained from CFE, a significantly higher rate than the company had paid to its previous representatives.
-The government alleges that for each CFE contract Lindsey Manufacturing won, Lindsey Manufacturing then inflated its invoices to CFE by thirty percent so that CFE bore the full cost of the "commissions" paid to the Aguilars, which the government contends the co-conspirators knew would be passed on, in whole or in part, as bribes to CFE officials.
+The government had alleged that Lindsey Manufacturing agreed to pay Grupo a 30% commission on all contracts obtained from CFE, a significantly higher rate than the company had paid to its previous representatives.
+The government had also alleged that for each CFE contract Lindsey Manufacturing won, Lindsey Manufacturing then inflated its invoices to CFE by thirty percent so that CFE bore the full cost of the "commissions" paid to the Aguilars, which the government contended the co-conspirators knew would be passed on, in whole or in part, as bribes to CFE officials.
 As a result, CFE ultimately would pay the costs of the bribes paid to its own officials.
-Further, to hide the unusually large percentage of the Grupo's commission, the Aguilars allegedly created false invoices to Lindsey Manufacturing purporting to show that only 15% of the contract price was paid to Grupo as a true commission on the CFE contracts and the other 15% was paid to Grupo for additional services, which the government contends were fictitious.
+Further, to hide the unusually large percentage of the Grupo's commission, the government alleged that the Aguilars created false invoices to Lindsey Manufacturing purporting to show that only 15% of the contract price as paid to Grupo as a true commission on the CFE contracts and the other 15% was paid to Grupo for additional services, which the government contended were fictitious.
+Specifically, the government identified 29 separate wire transfers from Lindsey to Grupo that included more than \$5.9 million in allegedly improper payments for CFE officials.

-Specifically, the government identified 29 separate wire transfers from Lindsey to Grupo that included more than \$5.9 million in improper payments for CFE officials.
 The government further alleged several improper payments beyond these wire transfers.
-An executive at CFE, referred to as Official 1, was the Sub-Director of Generation for CFE from 2002 until 2007, when he became Director of Operations.
-In July 2006, Mr. Aguilar began using funds from Grupo's Houston brokerage account to pay Official 1's monthly American Express credit card bill.
-When instructing the Houston brokerage firm to make these regular payments, Mr. Aguilar justified the payments from Grupo's accounts by falsely explaining that the head of CFE was the brother-in-law of Grupo's owner.
+In July 2006, Mr. Aguilar began using funds from Grupo's Houston brokerage account to pay the monthly American Express credit card bill of a CFE executive, Nestor Moreno.
+When instructing the Houston brokerage firm to make these regular payments, Mr. Aguilar justified the payments from Grupo's accounts by falsely explaining that the head of CFE was the brother-inlaw of Grupo's owner.

-In August 2006, Mr. Aguilar purchased an 82-foot, \$1.8 million yacht, Dream Seeker, which he then gave to Official 1.
-To complete this purchase, Mr. Aguilar used funds from Grupo as well as funds from the Swiss bank account of another company, Sorvill International S.A. ("Sorvill"), that was also controlled by the Aguilars.
-Like Grupo, Sorvill was incorporated in Panama, headquartered in Mexico, and its officially stated business was the provision of sales representation services for companies doing business with the Mexican utility company CFE.
-Unlike Grupo, Sorvill maintained bank accounts in Germany and Switzerland.
+In August 2006, Mr. Aguilar purchased an 82-foot, \$1.8 million yacht, Dream Seeker, which he then gave to Mr. Moreno.
+To complete this purchase, Mr. Aguilar used funds from Grupo as well as funds from the Swiss bank account of another company, Sorvill International S.A. ("Sorvill"), which was also controlled by the Aguilars.

 In early 2007, the Aguilars purchased a 2005 Ferrari Spider for \$297,500 from Ferrari of Beverly Hills, using funds from Grupo's Houston account and from Sorvill's Swiss account.
-According to an affidavit filed with the court, Angela Aguilar authorized Official 1 to take possession of the new Ferrari.
-Mr. Aguilar also purchased a car insurance policy for the Ferrari in his name, but that listed CFE Official 1 as the Ferrari's driver.
-And in March 2007, Mr. Aguilar wired \$45,000 from Sorvill's Swiss bank account to an escrow account at Banner Bank on behalf of the Official 1's half brother.
+According to an affidavit filed with the court, Angela Aguilar authorized Mr. Moreno to take possession of the new Ferrari.
+Mr. Aguilar also purchased a car insurance policy for the Ferrari in his name, but that listed Mr. Moreno as the Ferrari's driver.
+And in March 2007, Mr. Aguilar wired \$45,000 from Sorvill's Swiss bank account to an escrow account at Banner Bank on behalf of Moreno's half brother.